ChrisYouness/HandGestureRecognition/README.md

 #Files
-HandTraking.py //main code used as module Volume-Control.py //added the feature to use fingers to change volume and set it with the pinky finger
+HandTraking.py //main code used as module Volume-Control.py //added the feature to use fingers to change volume